North Dakota Residency Eligibility, Required Licenses and Fees

 Who is eligible for a North Dakota resident license?

-- A Waiver of Residency allows a person who will be living in North Dakota for a minimum of one year or who intends to become a resident to be eligible to purchase nonlottery licenses such as fishing, small game, and furbearer at resident prices.
+- A Waiver of Residency allows an individual with a bona fide intention of becoming a resident, even though they have not resided in North Dakota for the required 6 months to purchase nonlottery licenses such as fishing, small game, and furbearer at resident prices.

 - Military Exception.
 Military personnel in the state on duty or leave are eligible for a similar waiver to the one listed above.
 Also, a North Dakota resident, in the armed forces stationed outside the state, upon showing proof of residency, may receive a deer gun license without being subject to the license lottery.
 To apply you must meet these requirements: